Chapter 7: Nucleophilic Substitution Reactions

 (best leaving group) I> Br> Cl> F– (weakest leaving group)

-This order matches with the relative basicity of halide anions.
+This order matches the relative basicity of halide anions.
 I– is the weakest base and also the best leaving group.

-Beside halides, other groups can be leaving groups as well.
+Besides halides, other groups can be leaving groups as well.
 In the acid-base chapter, we have learned about some examples of strong organic acids, for example, tosylic acid, TsOH, etc. Since the conjugate base of strong acid is a very weak base, the conjugate bases of those acids are good choices for leaving groups as well.
 Examples include (the leaving group is highlighted in blue):

 TsO-, tosylate; MsO-, mesylate; TfO-, triflate